JudyMRSD/Image_Classification_Project/README.md

 # Previous Result

+Summary:

+Fine tuned Resnet-50 and InceptionV3 models with pretrained weights from the convolution layers, and randomly initialized fc layer weights. </br>

 Following are the results for fine tuning Resnet-50 or InceptionV3 models on retina or lung datasets using version_0 code. </br>

 |                	    | Resnet-50, retina	|  Resnet-50, lung  |  InceptionV3, retina | InceptionV3, lung  |